+When was the last time you said “thank you” to your member volunteers?
 Your volunteers help your association get more done.
 That’s why it’s important to give thanks to your volunteers throughout the year.
 Thanking them for their time and effort helps to increase volunteer and member retention and improve your overall volunteer program.

-But generic volunteer thank you letters aren’t enough.
+Showing gratitude to your association’s volunteers goes beyond sending a generic thank you note.
 Volunteer appreciation is an ongoing activity that involves multiple touchpoints with volunteers.

 How do you say thank you to volunteers?

-Of course, thanking volunteers starts with saying “thank you for volunteering”.
-But it’s about more than just that.
-It involves expressing gratitude in multiple ways – from a heart-felt and personalized volunteer thank you note to thanking volunteers publicly for their hard work to providing tools that make volunteer work more efficient and effective.
+Expressing gratitude to your volunteers should be done in multiple ways – from heart-felt and personalized volunteer thank you notes to thanking volunteers publicly for their hard work.
+You should also consider providing tools that make volunteer work more efficient and effective for your members.

-Seven effective ways to take volunteer appreciation to the next level
+7 steps to take volunteer appreciation to the next level

 Here are seven great ways to go beyond basic volunteer thank you letters to truly say thank you to your volunteers in meaningful ways:

-1. Take your association’s volunteer thank you’s up a notch.
+1. Elevate your association’s volunteer thank you’s

-- Send personal thank you emails (or handwritten notes).
-Go beyond sending a generic “thanks” email to all of your volunteers by personalizing a message to each one.
-Really recognize the value of each volunteer’s contribution by sending an email or handwritten note that’s specific about the role and/or impact that the volunteer made.
+Go beyond sending a generic “thanks” email to all your volunteers by personalizing a message to each one.
+Recognize the value of each volunteer’s contribution by sending an email or handwritten note that’s specific about the role and/or impact that the volunteer made. - Pick up the phone

-- Pick up the phone.
 How often do people take the time to pick up the phone to say “thank you” these days?
-Yes, it takes time – especially when you have a large number of volunteers.
+Yes, it takes time, especially when you have a large number of volunteers.
 But it can go a long way toward letting your volunteers know you truly appreciate their time.
-It can also be a great opportunity to get feedback (more on that later).
+It can also be a great opportunity to get feedback (more on that later). - Give public shout outs

-- Give public shout outs.
 Publicly thank your volunteers in your member newsletter, via social media, on your website, and during events.
 Call out specific volunteers who have done exceptional work and thank your full pool of volunteers by listing how many hours they’ve donated and what they’ve helped your organization accomplish.
 These public kudos recognize your current volunteers and have the added benefit of encouraging others to join in.

-2. Help your volunteer chapter leaders succeed.
+2. Help your volunteer chapter leaders succeed

 Your volunteer chapter leaders can always use a hand.
 Maybe their chapter is just starting out.
 Perhaps they have a chapter with a small membership that needs to grow.
 Or maybe they have their hands full with a large membership base.
 With the right tools, you can better serve them all.